Awaiting New Log Data

 The Extended Roster

-Below is a roster of 300 drivers in the Accelerated Racing Association.
-All relevent details will be included from their name, to their age, and to their bike.
-Some of the drivers listed below will recieve extended Biographies, but the vast majority exist only as background characters to add flavor to the world of the ARA.
+Below is a list of 300 drivers that are currently active in the Accelerated Racing Association.
+All relevent details will be included from their name, to their age, and their bike.
+This is not a complete roster of the entire ARA, as the true list of drivers would exceed 1,500 individuals.

 ---|---|---|---|---|---|---|---|